Mrt134/Experimental/1.0luminadocumentation/luminautl.rst

 Lumina Open
 ===========

-To open a file, directory, or URL from the command line, use :command:`lumina-open` followed by the full path to the file or the URL.
+To open a file, directory, or URL from the command line, type :command:`lumina-open` followed by the full path to the file or the URL.
 This utility will look for an appropriate application to use to open the specified file or URL.
 If there is no default application registered for the input type, a small dialog will prompt the user to select which application to use, and optionally set it as the default application for this file type.
 As seen in the example shown in :numref:`Figure %s: Lumina Open <lumina11b>`, this dialog organizes the available applications into three types:

 .. _lumina11b:

 .. figure:: images/lumina11b.png
-   :width: 309px
-   :height: 257px
    :scale: 100%

 * **Preferred:** these applications have registered their Mime type with